 ISSUE: Consideration of an ordinance (Attachment 2) to amend Section 5-8-84 to continue and modify the pay by phone parking requirement as an option for residential parking restrictions.

-RECOMMENDATION: That City Council consider the proposed ordinance on first reading and set it for public hearing and final passage on March 16, 2019.
+RECOMMENDATION: That City Council consider the proposed ordinance for second reading, public hearing and final passage on Saturday, March 16, 2019.